 Sources of Funds: Funds held in this account come from principal payments on loans made from the Purchase Account and the former State Match Loan Account.

-Uses of Funds: These funds are used to make payments on the outstanding Guarantee Revenue Bonds as permitted by 40 CFR 35.3120(d) and the Authority's Operating Agreement with EPA.
+Uses of Funds: These funds are used to make payments on the outstanding Guarantee Revenue

+Bonds as permitted by 40 CFR 35.3120(d) and the Authority's Operating Agreement with EPA.
 This use indirectly furthers the primary purpose of the SRF by making loan proceeds available to finance qualified Proposed Projects and through their construction improves water quality in the State of Indiana.

-Available Balance: Approximately annually, this account is fully depleted to make payments on Program Bonds.
-Accordingly, none of the funds presently on deposit in this account are available for other SRF purposes.
+Available Balance: Approximately annually, this account is fully depleted to make payments on account are available for other SRF purposes.